How To Choose A Twitter Username (Handle) When Yours Is Taken + Name Ideas

 If you’ve already come up with the ideal username, but there’s an inactive user squatting on your name, there is one thing you can try before giving up on it.

-As Chris Hodgeman, General Manager of MavSocial shared with us in the comments:
+As Chris Hodgeman, General Manager of MavSocial shared with us:

 “We had a situation for @MavSocial where it was already taken but the current owner had only used it once along time ago.
 We therefore registered @mav_social and started using that and also applied to twitter to release the @mavsocial name since it wasn’t being used.
 About 6 months later twitter granted our request and gave us @mavsocial – all our followers were automatically transferred over.”